The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
+YY acknowledges support from DOE Award DE-SC0025584 and Dartmouth College.
+AT was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2075 – 390740016 and acknowledges the support by the Stuttgart Center for Simulation Science (SimTech).
+We would also like to acknowledge the DOE Competitive Portfolios grant and the DOE SciGPT grant.